Acupuncture

 In 2009 the National Institute for Health and Clinical Excellence recommended that acupuncture should be made available on the NHS, as a cost-effective short-term treatment for the management of early, persistent non-specific lower back pain.

-Please do email me if you have any questions or wonder whether acupuncture might help you.
+Please do get in touch if you have any questions or wonder whether acupuncture might help you.